 Our Chief Purchasing Officer helps you to understand the basics of the 4 C’s of diamond valuation.
 A more detailed explanation, you find below this video.

 A good diamond worker can cut a diamond in almost every shape imaginable.
 However, it is important that the cutter keeps the way the light reflects in mind.
-This is why there are several preferred cuts: the brilliant, emerald, princess, marquise, pear, heart, oval, cushion, Asscher and baguette.
+There are several preferred cuts: the brilliant, emerald, princess, marquise, pear, heart, oval, cushion, Asscher and baguette.

 Brilliant diamond cut

-The most popular and common cut is the brilliant.
+The most popular and common diamond shape is the brilliant cut.
 Almost 95% of all diamonds are this particular shape.
 This is because the brilliant diamond has the most value and reflects the light in the best way possible.
-Another reason a brilliant is so popular is that it is suitable to use in most kinds of diamond jewelry.
+Another reason a brilliant is so popular is that it is suitable for use in most kinds of diamond jewelry.

 The Royal 201 is a patented brilliant by Royal Coster Diamonds.
-A regular brilliant has already a beautiful sparkle with 57 facets, but the Royal 201 exceeds this on every level.
-This brilliant has no less than 201 facets, making it the most faceted diamond cut in the world.
-You can see the difference between a regular brilliant and our Royal 201 tour through our diamond polishing factory.
+A regular brilliant has already a beautiful sparkle with 57 facets.
+But the Royal 201 exceeds this on every level.
+This brilliant has no less than 201 facets.
+The 201 facets reflect the light perfectly.
+It makes this cut the most sparkling diamond shape in the world.
+You can see the difference between a regular brilliant and our Royal 201 during one of the tours at our diamond polishing factory.

 Emerald diamond cut

 The emerald cut is named after the well-known green stone that is cut often in this way.
-The emerald has a reputation of being a luxurious diamond.
-This is because any small imperfections are highly visible in this kind of cut, which makes the diamond less valuable.
-For this diamond shape are therefore quite pure and luxurious diamonds used.
-Which come with a matching price tag.
+The emerald cut has a reputation of a luxurious diamond shape.
+This is because any small imperfections are highly visible in this kind of cut.
+Visible inclusions make the diamond less valuable.
+That’s why we use pure and luxurious diamonds for emerald cuts.
+But they come with a matching price tag.
 The emerald cut engagement ring is very popular by celebrities such as Kim Kardashian and Angelina Jolie.

 Princess diamond cut

 The second most popular diamond shape is the princess cut.
 This square cut with straight lines has a beautiful sparkle.
 The angular shape makes this type of diamond great for usage in different kinds of jewelry.
-The princess diamond cut can often be found in diamond engagement rings, earrings and bracelets.
+Princess cuts are for diamond engagement rings, earrings, and bracelets.

 Marquise diamond cut

 Named after the Marquise of Pompadour (the mistress of Louis 14th) is the marquise cut.
-The pointed ends of this cut optimize the light reflection within the diamond, but also make the diamond to appear bigger.
+The pointed ends of this cut optimize the light reflection within the diamond.
+But they also make the diamond to appear bigger.
 The marquise is almost exclusively used in rings, sometimes combined with small stones surrounding it.

 Pear diamond cut

-The pear cut or pear-shaped diamond is also often referred to as a teardrop diamond.
-This cut is actually a combination of the brilliant round shape and a marquise.
-The pear-shaped diamond is loved by those who love elegance.
-A pear-shaped diamond on a ring can make the finger to appear longer.
-In earrings and necklaces, pear cut diamond is also very popular because they accentuate the length of the neck.
+We know the pear cut or pear-shaped diamond also as a teardrop diamond.
+This cut looks like a combination of the round brilliant shape and a marquise.
+The pear-shaped diamond is loved because of its elegant look.
+A pear-shaped diamond on a ring makes the finger appear longer.
+In earrings and necklaces, pear cut diamonds are also very popular because they accentuate the length of the neck.

 Heart diamond cut